vsashyn/yoshi/docs/api/cli.md

 Default: empty

-Executes `TSLint` or `ESLint` (depending on the type of the project) over all matched files.
-An '.eslintrc' / `tslint.json` file with proper configurations is required.
+Executes linters based on the project type:

+- `TSLint` for TypeScript projects (a `tslint.json` configuration file is required)
+- `ESLint` for Babel projects (an `.eslintrc` configuration file is required)
+- `Stylelint` for any project with a `stylelint` configuration

 ## `release`